Ready… Set… RETIRE!

 A retirement benefit estimate is a must-have tool in preparing for your retirement, as it provides more personalized, detailed information than your yearly retirement benefit statement.
 How you obtain a retirement benefit estimate depends on your core membership.

 If you are an MCPS county core and/or supplemental plan member, predetermined benefit estimates based on your early or normal retirement date are available via PenPoint.
-If you choose to estimate your retirement benefit based on any other date, you can run a personalized estimate on PenPoint.
+In addition, if you choose to estimate your retirement benefit based on any other date, you can run a personalized estimate on PenPoint.

 Keep in mind that any unused earned sick leave you may have at retirement will not be included in your retirement estimate.
 For that reason, your final benefit may be higher than indicated on your estimate.
 After your retirement date, your final unused earned sick leave balance is recertified and reported to MSRA.
 If you use sick leave in the period between submitting your retirement forms and your retirement date, the final unused earned sick leave balance may result in a recalculation of your retirement benefit.